colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-10-Threshold-Development.markdown

 ## First Semester of Sophomore Year (Fall 2019):
 I worked very hard over the summer to regain my aerobic capacity after a month or so completely off due to peroneal tendinitis.

 In my last workout before heading back to school, I ran an 8 mile tempo run at the Rose Bowl in 42:16 (5:17 average).
 For reference, the Rose Bowl is not a flat training loop.
 I would estimate a slightly faster average on a flat course.
 This was a true tempo effort, and my first time ever doing longer tempo runs.
 I was really thrilled to finally, after a year-long break from tempo runs, be doing them again.
-The year before, that would have been an all-out race effort.
+That would have been an all-out effort the year before.

 Once I returned to school, I did not run any more tempo runs at a faster average than that, although I did run a 6 mile tempo where the last couple of miles, I dipped into the 5:0X’s.
 I look at that workout as a mini breakthrough.